 - Set a budget before you go to the show.

-- Plot a course at the show; make a list of the brands you're most interested in.
+- Identify the type of boat you'd like to purchase, plot a course at the show and make a list of the brands you're most interested in checking out.

 - Make a deal—with a manufacturer or with a dealer.